patowari/proofsignal-platform/README.md

   reported as a failure, never converted into `FALSE`.

 Confidence is shown as `LOW / MEDIUM / HIGH`.
-There is no percentage anywhere in the UI — the numeric score exists only for debugging and future calibration.
+There is no percentage anywhere in the UI, the numeric score exists only for debugging and future calibration.
 Formula: [docs/SCORING.md](docs/SCORING.md).

 ---